 In 2016, The Smithsonian National Museum of African American History and Culture in Washington commissioned Cey to create a large-scale mural entitled One Nation, during Freedom Sounds: A Community Celebration.
 He designed the spectacular Def Jam Recordings: The First 25 Years of the Last Great Record Label and co-authored DEFinition: The Art and Design of Hip-Hop – the first comprehensive anthology written in the name of the genre.
 Bill Adler, formerly of the Boston Herald, says, “Cey’s career is a microcosm of the history of hip hop.”
 Cey recently co-authored a book that features recreated iconic hip-hop photos by graffiti artists called The Mash Up.

 Cey’s vision pushes the boundaries of art and design as it intertwines with Hip-Hop culture and society at large.
 His artistic practice focuses on themes including pop culture, race and gender relations, and cultural and community issues.
 He exhibits, lectures, and teaches art workshops at many established institutions including the MoMA, Pratt Institute, and universities nationwide.
 Cey lives in Brooklyn, New York where he is always creating mind-altering masterpieces.

-Presenting Partners: Detroit Public Television and PBS Books.
-Media Partner: Michigan Radio
+Series presenting partners: Detroit Public Television and PBS Books.
+Media partner: Michigan Radio.

 In accordance with the University of Michigan’s Standard Practice Guidelines on Freedom of Speech and Artistic Expression, the Penny Stamps Speaker Series does not censor our speakers or their content.
 The content provided is intended for adult audiences and does not reflect the views of the University of Michigan or Detroit Public Television.